mylivingweb/easyengine/README.md

 ```
 **nginx will fail to reload due to unknown log format**

-## Upgrading which has not been test at all for CentOS
+## Upgrading which has not been tested at all for CentOS and will most likely fail

 ### From easyengine 1.0 to 1.1 and above